Winter Storm Warning Issued for Northern Indiana

 - Avoid travel – If conditions are severe, stay home.
 Check the weather reports and closings to avoid unnecessary travel.
 Do not put yourself or your family at risk unnecessarily.

 Even if you know how to drive in the snow, other people may not.
 A good driver can still fall victim to a bad driver.
+Have you suffered a personal injury in a car accident that was caused by another driver?
 The South Bend car accident lawyers at Pfeifer, Morgan & Stesiak help auto injury victims recover compensation.
 Call today for a free consultation.